GokcumenLab/VCFtoTree/README.md

 [command line tools]:https://developer.apple.com/opensource/
 [gcc]:https://gcc.gnu.org/

-The easiest way to check if you have those three tools, type the commands below into your Terminal:
+The easiest way to check if you have those tools, type the commands below into your Terminal:

 ```unix
 find /usr/local/bin/tabix